top of page

 5. Why Random Emails Make Our Brains Go Haywire

 But without context, your threat system activates because ambiguity = potential danger.
+Ambiguous threats are often more stressful than confirmed threats.
+This leads to two common responses:

 A. Information Gorging (Compulsive Consumption)